damdoy/ice40_ultraplus_examples/RSG/README.md

-# Psuedo Random Seed Generator
+# Pseudo Random Seed Generator

-This example is to make a Psuedo-Random Seed Generator.
+This example is to make a Pseudo-Random Seed Generator.
 This example was generated in part as a prompt engineering test for ChatGPT.

-This psuedorandom seed generator provides an 8 bit output seed.
+This pseudorandom seed generator provides an 8 bit output seed.
 The output frequencies and enable signals are provided externally by a host controller such as an RP2040.

 Inputs are: